 This post is dedicated to Molly, with apologies for getting carried away with my Daily Mail moment.

-There’s an image of the terrine below, and below that the video of Little Richard singing Good Golly, Miss Molly at Muhammad Ali’s 50th birthday party.
+It has to be Little Richard singing Good Golly, Miss Molly at Muhammad Ali’s 50th birthday party.